Parenting Tips Backed By Research

 This hurts your relationship and hinders your ability to teach your child(ren) well.
 Consistency and trust are some of the greatest gifts you can give your child.

-Have Faith in Your Child’s Skills and Capabilities
+Have Faith in Your Child’s Skills & Capabilities

-Research indicates that children live up to our expectations of them — no matter what that expectation is.
+Research indicates that children live up to our expectations of them — as long as that expectation is not set too high.

 In one study, researchers told teachers that some of their students were gifted.
 Although the supposedly gifted students were selected at random, they performed much higher than their peers by year’s end.
 The simple belief in their capabilities made a significant difference in what they actually achieved!